Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Kia Optima Insurance
+How to Buy the Best Cheap Kia Optima Insurance

-- You may be able to save as much as $150 per year simply by quoting online well ahead of the renewal date
+- You may be able to save around $150 per year just by quoting online in advance

 - Increasing physical damage deductibles could save up to $400 each year